Yang Yang (speed skater, born 1976)

-Yang Yang (杨扬 (Yáng Yáng); born 24 August 1976 in Jiamusi, Heilongjiang, China) is a retired Chinese short track speed skater.
+Yang Yang (杨扬 (Yáng Yáng); born 24 August 1976) is a Chinese sports administrator, retired short track speed skater, and businesswoman.
 She is a two-time Olympic Champion from 2002 Winter Olympics and a six-time Overall World Champion for 1997–2002.
 Known as Yang Yang (A), she was formerly a member of the Chinese national short track team.
 Yang is one of the most accomplished short track speed skaters of all time having won 34 world titles, including six Overall World Championships.
 She is the first person to have won six Overall World Titles and won six consecutively.
 Her victory in the women's 500 m short track at the 2002 Winter Olympics made her China's first-ever Winter Olympics gold medalist.
 She added a second gold in the women's 1000 m short track at the same Games and has also won two silver and a bronze medal.
-After 2003 World Championships, Yang took time off competing, but came back in 2004–2005 season in lead-up to 2006 Winter Olympics where she won the bronze medal in 1000m race.
-She retired soon afterwards.
+Yang retired after 2003 World Championships but was persuaded to return as a player-coach during 2004–2005 season to prepare for 2006 Winter Olympics where she won the bronze medal in 1000m race.
+She retired again after the Games.

 Naming

-Yang, born 1976, is sometimes known as Yang Yang (A), to differentiate her from the speed skater named Yang Yang born in 1977 (known as "Yang Yang (S)").
+Yang, born in 1976, is sometimes known as Yang Yang (A), to differentiate her from the speed skater named Yang Yang, born in 1977 and known as Yang Yang (S).
+The two share the family name but have distinct characters of their given name.
+The pinyin romanisation renders the names indistinguishable in letters as well as in tone.

-By coincidence, Yang Yang had a contemporary on the Chinese skating team, one year and one month her junior, also named Yang Yang in pinyin and English (although with a different given name character in Chinese).
 The "(A)" identifier was used as a way to distinguish her from the younger Yang Yang.
 Originally, the older Yang Yang was known as Yang Yang (L) for "large" (大 or 'big' in Chinese is used to distinguish between younger and older persons of roughly the same age), as she is older than Yang Yang (S) for "small"; however, she objected to the "L" identifier, changing it to "A" for "August", her birth month.
 Although the younger Yang Yang (S) is now retired from competition and there is no longer a need to distinguish between the two in results, Yang Yang (A) still used the identifier in competition, considering it a part of her identity.